-- 67.1 Once the Evaluation Report is approved, the Programme Manager, Administrative Services will prepare and issue a letter advising the successful Consultant of the decision within fifteen (15) days, of approval.
-The Consultant will be advised that a response must be received by the CARICOM Secretariat within thirty days of notification of the award. - 67.2 The notification letter (Annex B18) to the successful Consultant implies that the validity of the successful Proposal is automatically extended for a period of sixty (60) days. - At the same time, the second ranked Consultant will be informed about the result (Annex B19).
+- 59.79 Once the Evaluation Report is approved, the Programme Manager, Administrative Services will prepare and issue a letter advising all Consultants of the decision to accept the successful submission at the end of the standstill period.
+The successful Consultant will be advised that a response must be received by the CARICOM Secretariat within thirty days, next following the expiration of the standstill period. - 59.80 The notification letter (Annex B18) to the successful Consultant implies that the validity of the successful Proposal is automatically extended for a period of sixty (60) days. - 59.81 At the same time, the second ranked Consultant will be informed about the result (Annex B19).
 The CARICOM Secretariat reserves the right to send a notification of award to the second ranked Consultant in case of inability to sign the contract with the first ranked Consultant.
-The validity of the second ranked Proposal will, therefore, be kept and its validity will only be extended for a period of sixty (60) days in case of notification of award. - 67.4 The CARICOM Secretariat will, at the same time, also inform the remaining Consultants (Annex A21) of the outcome of the tender procedure.
+The validity of the second ranked Proposal will, therefore, be kept and its validity will only be extended for a period of sixty (60) days in case of notification of award.

+- 59.81 The CARICOM Secretariat will, at the same time, also inform the remaining Consultants (Annex A21) of the outcome of the tender procedure.
 The consequence of these letters will be that the validity of their Proposals must not be retained.
 In case of requests for further information received from the unsuccessful Consultants, any information which is not confidential may be disclosed to them.
-An example may be comments regarding their strengths and weaknesses, as this may assist them to be successful in future tenders. - As soon as the contract is signed by the successful Consultant, the CARICOM Secretariat must inform the second ranked Consultant that they will not be awarded the contract.
+An example may be comments regarding their strengths and weaknesses, as this may assist them to be successful in future tenders. - 59.82 As soon as the contract is signed by the successful Consultant, the CARICOM Secretariat must inform the second ranked Consultant that they will not be awarded thecontract.